SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [eclipse-zenoh/zenoh](https://github.com/eclipse-zenoh/zenoh) - zenoh unifies data in motion, data in-use, data at rest and computations.
+It carefully blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining a level of ti
 - [Aelto/surreal-simple-querybuilder](https://github.com/Aelto/surreal-simple-querybuilder) - A query-building & utility crate for SurrealDB and its SQL querying language that aims to be simple
 - [ParthJadhav/rust_search](https://github.com/ParthJadhav/rust_search) - Blazingly fast file search library built in Rust
 - [fereidani/kanal](https://github.com/fereidani/kanal) - The fast sync and async channel that Rust deserves